Layr-Labs/eigenda/api/docs/node.md

 <a name="node-Blob"></a>

 ### Blob
-In EigenDA, the original blob to disperse is encoded as a polynomial via taking taking different point evaluations (i.e. erasure coding).
+In EigenDA, the original blob to disperse is encoded as a polynomial via taking different point evaluations (i.e. erasure coding).
 These points are split into disjoint subsets which are assigned to different operator nodes in the EigenDA network.